Trench Crusade: Gameplay

 Trench Crusade is typically played between two players.
-Each player fields a "warband" of around 6-20 miniature models.
-The goal is to score more Victory Points than the opposing player by completing scenario objectives and "Glorious Deeds."
-Alternatively, either warband may lose the game by failing a "Morale Check."
+Each player fields a warband of around 6–20 miniature models.
+The goal is to score more Victory Points than the opposing player by completing scenario objectives and Glorious Deeds.
+Alternatively, either warband may lose the game by failing a Morale Check.

-Play takes place on a battlefield, typically a 3-4 foot square table or a similar surface, filled with miniature terrain to act as cover, obstacles and elevation.
-Players set up the battlefield and deploy their models according to the chosen scenario, usually in zones on opposing sides of the table.
+Play takes place on a battlefield, typically a 3–4 foot square table or a similar surface, filled with miniature terrain to act as cover, obstacles and elevation.
+Players set up the battlefield and deploy their models according to the chosen scenario, usually in zones on opposing sides of the battlefield.

+Combat is played in game turns.
 At the beginning of each turn, the player with fewer models gains the Initiative, with ties being resolved by dice roll.
 The player with the Initiative influences the order in which events resolve during that turn, including which player activates a model first.

-During each turn, players alternatively activate their models, allowing them to take Actions such as moving, dashing, shooting, fighting in melee and performing situational actions or using special abilities.
-Each Action may be performed once per activation.
-Many Actions require a "Success Roll" to complete, where the player rolls a number of six-sided dice and must roll a sum of at least 7 on two of the dice to succeed.
+During each turn, players alternately activate their models, allowing them to take actions such as moving, dashing, shooting, fighting in melee, performing situational actions and using special abilities.
+Each action may be performed once per activation.
+Many actions require a Success Roll to complete, where the player rolls a number of six-sided dice and must roll a sum of at least 7 on two of the dice to succeed.
 Various circumstances add positive and negative dice to the roll, with net positive rolls using the highest two dice and net negative rolls using the lowest two dice for the result.
-Some Success Rolls are "Risky" and will end the model's activation if failed.
+Some Success Rolls are Risky and will end the model's activation if failed.